The documentary style

 While I'm there, I'm focusing on relationships and emotions and photographing those.
 I'm focusing on details that won't be around forever.
 I'm focusing on beautiful light to make the ordinary seem extraordinary.
 Clients hire me because they want to see how I see their family.
 They want my unique perspective and creative eye.

-Once our time ends, I'll head home and get the photos on my computer to start editing and toning them.
+Once our time together ends, I'll head home and get the photos on my computer to start editing and toning them.
 I stay true to life and don't edit out stray hairs, distracting toys, or slim anyone.
 I edit them like real life, just a little better.
 The photos in the session examples are how yours will look.
 I will include some black and white photos and some color.

 I'll post a sneak peek on my Instagram feed and my Facebook business page within a day or two.
 My turnaround time is super fast and you'll get the photos back in 2-3 weeks.
 I sort through the files and choose the best ones that highlight the time I spent with you.

-Some of my sessions include a product credit to order a tangible version of your photos.
 It is so important to me that my artwork doesn't get left as pixels, but become prints and products to hold and touch.
 I want to see the photos of your kids blown up on your walls in a beautiful matted frame.
-I want to see proof photos in a keepsake box that you pull out and thumb through on Sunday afternoons.
+I want to see loose prints in a wooden keepsake box that you pull out and thumb through on Sunday afternoons.
 I want to see them in a beautiful story book or album on your coffee table.
-You won't look at them much if they are just on your computer.